ssowinski/Irregular-verbs/README.md

 ].flatten().map{$0})
 ```

+>Autoresizing

+>Autoresizing is the pre-iOS 6 way of performing layout automatically.
+When its superview is resized, a subview will respond in accordance with the rules prescribed by its own *autoresizingMask* property value.

 *SnapKit* is a DSL to make Auto Layout easy http://snapkit.io

-Autoresizing is the pre-iOS 6 way of performing layout automatically.
-When its superview is resized, a subview will respond in accordance with the rules prescribed by its own *autoresizingMask* property value.

-###ViewController
+##ViewController
 Relationships between view controllers:

 - **Parentage - parent/child** (containment)